-IV.N.1.
-The Attendance Clerk / Technician shall be a member of the classified staff of University High School.

-IV.N.2.
-The Attendance Clerk / Technician must have appropriate typing skills, knowledge of computers - including the Osiris Program, and an ability to work with the students, parents, faculty, staff, and administration of University High School.
-The Attendance Clerk / Technician must also be willing to promote a positive relationship between the school and the public at-large.
+- IV.N.1.
+The Attendance Clerk / Technician shall be a member of the classified staff of University High School. - IV.N.2.
+The Attendance Clerk / Technician must have appropriate typing skills, knowledge of computers including the TUSD student information system, and an ability to work with the students, parents, faculty, staff, and administration of University High School.
+The Attendance Clerk / Technician must also be willing to promote a positive relationship between the school and the public at-large. - IV.N.3.

-IV.N.3.
 The Attendance Clerk / Technician will have the following responsibilities: